 - 20 mixes of Cob that show 'promise' - 4 mixes, 2 French and 2 UK that are optimal - 2 mixes selected for a potential stage 2 project.

-This lead to a series of design calculations that established that the most efficient method of producing a Cob wall to satisfy the thermal regulations is to use a thermal and a structural mix in one single system.
+This led to a series of design calculations that established the most efficient method of producing a Cob wall to satisfy the thermal regulations.
+A thermal and a structural mix in one single system.